goschtl/zope/Zope3/trunk/src/zope/app/versioncontrol/README.txt

 Now we can use this object to make a branch:

     >>> repository.makeBranch(obranch)
+    created branch 2.1 from version 2 of <Sample object>
     '2.1'

 The `makeBranch` method returns the new branch name.
 This is needed